 1. Required Public Health Core Courses (21 units)

 EOH 554MPH Environmental and Occupational Health Problems (3)

-HSCI 541 Administration, Supervision and Consultation in Public Health (3)
+HSCI 541 Administration and Management in Public Health (3)

 HSCI 587 Seminar: Epidemiology (3)

 HSCI 592 Advanced Biostatistics (3)

 HSCI 694 Research Design and Methodology (3)

 2. Required Applied Epidemiology Core Courses (12 units)